withings/stilgar/doc/design.md

 and sent in TSV format over to Clickhouse.
 This means each `INSERT` query always covers the same set of columns, which allows us to avoid inefficient input formats like TabSeparatedWithNames or JSONEachRow.

+## Forwarder backoff

+At times, it might be necessary to slow down or stop events intake as destination issues arise and resolve.
+For example, should your Clickhouse destination become unavailable due to a network issue, it would be wise to let events accumulate in the beanstalkd queue rather than the in-memory destination cache.

+To this end, every destination known to Stilgar is given a special *switch* at initialisation through which it can interact with the forwarder.
+Sending a message over that channel will notify the forwarder that something has gone wrong.
+When that happens, it will begin applying an exponential backoff on the dequeuing process, until enough time passes without a notification.

+This will progressively slow down the forwarding process and allow events to stack up in the beanstalkd queue.
+Configuring your queue to be persisted on disk will allow you to recover your events even if the destination issue ends up requiring a Stilgar restart.

 ## A note about asynchronous Rust